soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 18-26 Modification, Suspension or Revocation of Approvals and Variances.* ::

 (a)  An approval or variance issued by the Department pursuant to these rules and regulations may be modified, suspended or revoked at any time upon the Department's initiative, on any of the grounds set forth in paragraphs (1) through (5) of this subdivision.
-The grounds for modification, suspension or revocation include:

    (1) Materially false or inaccurate statements in the approval or variance application or supporting documents;